neilconway/mesos/docs/high-availability-framework-guide.md

 2. _Health checks_ using periodic ping messages to the agent.
 The master sends "ping" messages to the agent and expects a "pong" response message within a configurable timeout.
-The agent is considered to have failed if it does not respond promptly to a certain number of ping messages in a row.
+The agent is considered to be unreachable if it does not respond promptly to a certain number of ping messages in a row.
 This behavior is controlled by the `--agent_ping_timeout` and `--max_agent_ping_timeouts` master flags.